DerGuru/The-Resonant/New Chapters/Part1/P1-10_Learning_Curve.md

 "It could spread," he said slowly.
 "If pressure was applied wrong, the crack would propagate."

 *Correct.
 That is pattern analysis.
-You're not just perceiving—you're understanding.
+You're not just perceivingâ€”you're understanding.
 That is the difference between awareness and skill.*

 Jason smiled.
 Then, carefully, he asked: "Could I... fix it?"